Pangium

-Pangium is a genus containing the sole species Pangium edule, a tall tree native to the mangrove swamps of Southeast Asia (Indonesia and Papua New Guinea).
+Pangium is a genus in the family Achariaceae containing the sole species Pangium edule, a tall tree native to the mangrove swamps of Southeast Asia (Indonesia and Papua New Guinea).
 It produces a large poisonous fruit (the "football fruit" or pangi) which can be made edible by fermentation.
 It is dioecious, with male and female flowers produced on separate individuals.

-The taxonomy of the tree is uncertain and it may also be classed in the Flacourtiaceae or the Violales.
+The taxonomy of the tree is uncertain, and it may also be classed in the Flacourtiaceae or the Violales.

 Description

 The tree can reach 18 m in height.
 The leaves are heart-shaped.
-The brownish fruit grows in clusters and shaped like a pear.
+The brownish fruit grows in clusters and is shaped like a pear.

 Cultivation

-The tree requires many years to mature and the seeds are therefore most frequently harvested from wild trees, as it is not economically feasible to cultivate.
+The tree requires many years to mature, and the seeds are therefore most frequently harvested from wild trees, as it is not economically feasible to cultivate.
 Although poisonous to humans, the seeds of the tree form part of the natural diet of the babirusa (Babyroussa babyrussa).

 Uses

-The fresh fruit and seeds contain hydrogen cyanide and are deadly poisonous if consumed without prior preparation.
-The seeds are first boiled and then buried in ash, banana leaves and earth for forty days, during which time, they turn from a creamy white colour to dark brown or black.
+The fresh fruit and seeds contain hydrogen cyanide, and are thus deadly poisonous if consumed without prior preparation.
+The seeds are first boiled and then buried in ash, banana leaves and earth for forty days, during which time they turn from a creamy white colour to dark brown or black.
 The method relies on the fact that the hydrogen cyanide released by the boiling and fermentation is water-soluble and easily washed out.